Stasiu51/RISCMachine/README.md

 ## Design Goals

 The chip I will be designing is a small, inexpensive general purpose microprocessor, similar in capacity to an arduino UNO.
 I will not be optimising purely for efficient practical design, as if I were, I would simply copy the specification of an existing design, which are the result of decades of iteration by talented teams.
 I will instead aim to develop an architecture that is in principle capable of all the same calculations as more standard chips in interesting alternative ways using a unified memory and dynamically updated instructions.
+A further somewhat artificiant goal is that the device must have a clock speed of at least 1GHz, as below this speed there would be unlikely to be any advantage in implementing a cache.
+Perhaps the device is aimed at very low-latency tasks, e.g. in physics experiements?

 ## Architecture Specification